What is the Difference Between IP67 And IP68?

 Factors to Consider When Choosing IP67 and IP68 Devices

-Evaluating your individual demands and requirements is critical when deciding between IP67 and IP68-rated products.
+Evaluating your demands and requirements is critical when deciding between IP67 and IP68-rated products.
 Here are some factors to keep in mind:

 Intended Use: If you plan to use the device near water or in water-related activities, an IP68-rated device would be more appropriate.